-During the nine-month period ended September 30, 2020, the Company generated \$5.3 million in cash, versus \$4.1 million in the same period of 2019.
-The following activities during the period were responsible for the change in cash.
+During the year ended December 31, 2020, the Company generated \$3.5 million in cash, versus \$1.0 million in 2019.
+The following activities during the year were responsible for the change in cash.

-Operating activities generated \$95.9 million in cash, before non-cash working capital changes, compared to \$49.5 million during the same period of 2019.
+The significant factors affecting the Company's operating activities were improved earnings and working capital changes, as discussed below.
+Operating activities generated cash of \$129.8 million, before non-cash working capital changes, compared to \$60.7 million in 2019.

-During the nine-month period ended September 30, 2020, changes in non-cash working capital items generated \$36.1 million in cash, compared to \$7.7 million in the same period in 2019.
+During the year ended December 31, 2020, changes in non-cash working capital items generated \$34.4 million in cash, compared to \$7.2 million in 2019.
 In response to the economic uncertainty caused by the Pandemic, the Company successfully adjusted its non-cash working capital levels during 2020, resulting in a significant year-over-year increase in cash generated.

-The Company generally experiences higher levels of non-cash working capital during the first and second quarters, and a decrease in non-cash working capital during the third and fourth quarters, due to ordinary seasonal factors relating to the Company's business cycle.
-The change in working capital in the nine-month period was comprised of an increase in trade and other receivables of \$91.5 million, a decrease in inventory of \$87.9 million, an increase in prepaid expenses and deposits of \$443,000, and a net increase in trade and other payables and performance bond obligations of \$40.1 million.
+Notwithstanding the Pandemic, the Company generally experiences higher levels of non-cash working capital during the first and second quarters, and a decrease in non-cash working capital during the third and fourth quarters, due to ordinary seasonal factors relating to the Company's business cycle.
+The change in working capital in the year was comprised of an increase in trade and other receivables of \$32.2 million, a decrease in inventory of \$35.8 million, an increase in prepaid expenses and deposits of \$2.4 million, and a net increase in trade and other payables and performance bond obligations of \$33.2 million.